owenBeresford/extra-panda/README.md

    - Have new smol webserver in Express + HTTPS
    - Have a fresh captive version of Chrome
    - Create "fake Vitest output" in the new script so can be integrated with other scripts into larger testing runtime
-- Iterate second build step to achieve this, obviously can't send TS to browser
+- Iterate second build step to achieve this, obviously can't send TS to browser.
 - Discover can't be done, change to jest for browser unit tests
 - Discover can't be done, change jest for jest-lite
 - Remove normal *build* use of JSDOM in Vitest as it was polluting variables
-- Rebuild all the tests due to this change
+- Rebuild all the tests due to this change (line above)
 - Refactor cookie code for readability
 - Do more code readability changes
-- TODO: Add jest-lite/ browser unit-tests for the skip() sections in vitest.
+- DONE: Add jest-lite/ browser unit-tests for the skip() sections in vitest.
 These are often behaviour centric tests
+- As suit sits in Nov 2024, it takes 1m to exec.
 - TODO: Want to add some CSS tests for crucial UI processes, like z-index
 - TODO: Make support for win32
 - TODO: Workout least stupid solution to test-harness needing unit tests, as its not simple code.